harryeqs/Part-IIA-Notes/README.md

 # Harry's Cambridge Engineering Part IIA Notes

 **Powered by the GOAT**

 ![Obsidian](https://img.shields.io/badge/Obsidian-%23483699.svg?style=for-the-badge&logo=obsidian&logoColor=white)

----
+## Intro

 Hi there!
 I am an Information and Computer Engineer from Selwyn matriculated in 2022.
+I created these notes for revision for the 2025-2026 Part IIA Tripos and would like to share them to help people taking similar modules.

+The F modules and Maths notes were word-processed in Markdown using Obsidian.
+Other modules will (hopefully) be uploaded soon, some of which may be in the form of hand-written PDFs.
+(As of 1 Apr.
+2025)

-I hope these notes can help you with your revision :)
+Hope these notes can help you with your revision :)

 Please contact me either via my email yeqianshuo03@outlook.com or create an issue if you spot any mistakes or anything that can be improved on.

-If you find these notes useful, please leave this repo a star ⭐, thanks!
+If you find these notes useful, please leave this repo a star ⭐, THANKS!

 ## My module choices